Therapy that understands your nervous system and your story

 - Feeling stuck, disconnected, or “too much” or “not enough”

-By working with the nervous system, therapy becomes less about forcing change and more about creating the conditions where change can naturally emerge.
+By working with our nervous system through co-regulation between therapist and client, therapy becomes less about forcing change in you more and about creating the conditions where change can naturally emerge.

 An Invitation

 You don’t have to work harder or try to be different to heal.
-Your nervous system learned what it needed to survive — and it can learn something new.
+Your nervous system learned what it needed to survive — and it can learn something new when you feel seen, soothed, safe, and secure.

-Relational neuroscience offers a path toward connection, integration, and change, rooted in safety, curiosity, and respect for your lived experience.
+Relational neuroscience offers a path toward connection, integration, and change, rooted in safety, curiosity, and honoring for your unique lived experience.

 Therapy that meets you where you are — and walks with you toward where you want to be.